Akascape/gegl-experimental-effects/README.md

 ## About
 Created by Akash Bora (Akascape).
 This repository represents open-source work.
-Commercial plugins and products by the author are separate projects and are not derived from this codebase.
+Commercial plugins and products by the author are separate projects and are not derived from this codebase/license.